 1. Powerscourt Gardens

-So we must start in county Wicklow, after all it is known as the Garden of Ireland!
+So we must start in county Wicklow, after all, it is known as the Garden of Ireland!
 If you only have time to see just one garden on your Irish trip then make it Powerscourt Estate in Enniskerry.
 The stunning gardens here were first designed in 1731 and cover over 47 acres.
 They were also voted no. 3 in National Geographic’s top 10 gardens in the world.
 I love the Italian Gardens where you get the best views of the Sugarloaf Mountain.
-There’s also a Japanese Garden, a statuary and even a pet cemetery!
+There’s also a Japanese Garden, statuary and even a pet cemetery!
 And your visit won’t be complete without a visit to Ireland’s highest waterfall.

 2. Mount Usher Gardens